Active Learning of Model Discrepancy with Bayesian Experimental Design: Numerical Results

 \subsubsection{Standard Approach on Parametric Model Error}

 We first consider joint probability distribution of $\{\theta_x,\theta_y,\theta_s\}$ and perform a five-stage standard sequential BED as the benchmark results.
+The prior distribution of $\{\theta_x,\theta_y,\theta_s\}$ is assumed to be uniform on the domain $[0,1]\times[0,1]\times[1,4]$, discretized into a $51 \times 51 \times 31$ grid.
 The five stages correspond to 0.05, 0.10, 0.15, 0.20, and 0.25 time units.
 For the posterior distribution at each stage, we first present the marginal distribution of $\theta_s$, followed by the two-dimensional conditional distribution of $\theta_x$ and $\theta_y$, conditioned on the value of $\theta_s$ corresponding to the highest marginal probability density.
 The results in Fig.~\ref{fig:posterior of a six-step 3D OED} demonstrate that the standard approach successfully identifies the true values of the parameters.
 For $\theta_s$, a peak of probability density gradually forms around the true value of 2 in its marginal distribution, indicating increased confidence in the estimation.
 In the two-dimensional distribution of $\theta_x$ and $\theta_y$, the high probability region also aligns well with the true source location.